Pierina Gilli: 1966: Third Cycle of Marian Apparitions at Fontanelle

-On February 27, 1966, Mary indicated to Pierina, then being almost 55 years old, that on April 17, 1966, Whitsunday (White Sunday, "domenica in albis"), she would appear near a spring of water located at Fontanelle (in English, the Little Fountains), a small locality about three kilometers from the center of Montichiari, in the direction of Carpenedolo.
-The Madonna communicated the following message, pertaining to the small stairway leading down to the spring, as recorded in Pierina's diary: "My Divine Son Jesus is all love.
+On February 27, 1966, Mary indicated to Gilli (then almost 55 years old) that she would appear on April 17, 1966, the Second Sunday of Easter (i.e., the Octave day of Easter, Domenica in albis or “Low Sunday”), near a spring of water located at Fontanelle (“Little Fountains”) about three kilometers from the center of Montichiari, in the direction of Carpenedolo.
+The Virgin Mary communicated the following message, pertaining to the small stairway leading down to the spring, as recorded in Gilli’s diary: "My Divine Son Jesus is all love.
 He has invited me to render miraculous this spring.
 As a sign of penance and of purification, give a kiss to the (top) step, then go down a few steps, stop, then give another kiss and go down further.
 For a third time, give again a kiss to the (bottom) step, and here can be placed the Crucifix.
 The sick and all my children, before taking and drinking the water, should ask pardon from my Divine Son."

-In a second apparition at Fontanelle, on May 13, 1966, the 49th anniversary of the first apparition of Our Lady of Fatima, Mary conveyed to Pierina to call the spring "The Font of Grace", inviting humanity to prayer, to sacrifice, and to penance.
+In her second apparition at Fontanelle on May 13, 1966, the 49th anniversary of the first apparition of Our Lady of Fátima, the Virgin Mary conveyed to Pierina to call the spring "The Font of Grace", inviting humanity to prayer, to sacrifice, and to penance.

-The third apparition happened on June 9, 1966.
-The Solemnity of Corpus Christi: the Blessed Virgin would express her desire according to which a part of the grain from the nearby fields would be transformed into "the Eucharistic Bread" and brought to Fatima on October 13.
+The third apparition was on June 9, 1966, the Feast of Corpus Christi.
+The Virgin Mary expressed her desire, according to which a part of the grain from the nearby fields would be transformed into "the Eucharistic Bread" and brought to Fátima on October 13.
 Moreover, she would express also her desire that the people of Montichiari would consecrate themselves to her Immaculate Heart.

-In the fourth and final apparition at Fontanelle, on August 6, 1966, the feast of the Transfiguration of Jesus, the Madonna would request the institution of "the World Union of Reparative Communion", to be held on October 13; additionally, her function as the mediatrix between her Son and humanity was recorded, by adjoining:"I have chosen this place of Montichiari because in its children that work the soil, there is still humility as in a poor Bethlehem."
+In her fourth and last apparition at Fontanelle on August 6, 1966, the Feast of the Transfiguration of Jesus, the Virgin Mary would request the institution of "the World Union of Reparative Communion", to be held on October 13 (the anniversary of the last Fátima apparition and the Dancing Sun); additionally, her function as the Mediatrix between her Son and humanity was recorded, by adjoining: "I have chosen this place of Montichiari because in its children that work the soil, there is still humility as in a poor Bethlehem."

-Since then, at Fontanelle (the Little Fountains), there has been established the Sanctuary of Mary the Mystical Rose (in Italian, il Santuario di Maria Rosa Mistica), which is sometimes also referred to as "the little Lourdes of Italy" (in Italian, "la piccola Lourdes italiana").
-Even the Blessed Virgin Mary, appearing as the Mystical Rose to Pierina Gilli, said on May 19, 1970:"Montichiari can be a second Lourdes."
+Since then at Fontanelle there has been established the Shrine of Mary, the Mystical Rose (Italian: Santuario di Maria Rosa Mistica), which is sometimes also referred to as "the little Lourdes of Italy" ("la piccola Lourdes italiana").
+Even the Virgin Mary said to Gilli on May 19, 1970, "Montichiari can be a second Lourdes."